Chinese ATV Won’t Start – Troubleshooting Guide

 One way to test a solenoid is to jump the main terminals manually using a heavy gauge wire.
 Do not attempt this if you are not confident in what you are doing.

-When the ATV Engine Turns but Will Not Start
+When the ATV Engine Turns but Won’t Start

 In this case, the engine turns over as expected, but the ATV does not want to fire up.